TrustedFirmware-M/tf-m-extras/docs/index.rst

    If your contribution consists of pre-bulit binaries, please upload your binary components to
    `Trusted Firmware binary repository (tf-binaries) <https://git.trustedfirmware.org/tf-binaries.git/about/>`_.
-   This respository accepts source files only.
+   This repository accepts source files only.

 Additional requirements
 =======================